keremcubuk/docs/React-Native/Libraries/hermes.md

 ## What is hermes?
 Hermes is a JavaScript engine designed for Android platform by Facebook Engineers on July 21, 2019.
 It’s a small and lightweight optimized for running React Native on Android.

-> `Important Note:` This technology only use after react-native 0.60.4 and laters.
+> `Important Note:` This technology only use after react-native 0.60.4 version.

 ## How does it work?